krizkontrolz/Home-Assistant-nextion_handler/README.md

 //~~~~~~boilerplate~~~~
 // INITIALISE UPDATE settings by sending list of HA_Set command_strings to HA nextion_handler
 //~~~~~~~~~~~~~~~~~~~~~
-// Enter the sequence of HaCmds required to update this page with data from HA
+// Enter the sequence of NHCmds required to update this page with data from HA
 // in the text field of the list of HA_Set (1..5) local text variables (for each page).
 // HA nextion_handler will then use the command_strings when triggered
 //   by state changes sent using the TRIGGER variable either by the